smartcontractkit/documentation/docs/chainlink-nodes/miscellaneous.md

 layout: nodes.liquid
 section: nodeOperator
 date: Last Modified
-title: "Miscellaneous"
+title: 'Miscellaneous'
-permalink: "docs/miscellaneous/"
+permalink: 'docs/miscellaneous/'
-whatsnext: {"Security and Operation Best Practices":"/docs/best-security-practices/"}
+whatsnext: { 'Security and Operation Best Practices': '/docs/best-security-practices/' }
 ---

 ## Execute Commands Running Docker

 In order to interact with the node's CLI commands, you need to be authenticated.
 This means that you need to access a shell within the Chainlink node's running container first.
 You can obtain the running container's `NAME` by running: